tobias-hildebrandt/arduino_sound/README.md

 >
 > `EEPROM 1k byte`

 By pre-generating our "songs" via a parser, we are able to figure out beforehand exactly which notes we need, then create them in a `const` fashion by generating code.
-Thus, the Arduino "song" will not store each note, only a reference (pointer or index) to each one.
+Thus, the Arduino "song" will not be a sequence of notes, but rather a sequence of references to pre-generated `const` notes.

 Whether or not this will have a significant effect on the compiled size of the program depends on the number of repeated notes of the specific song, as well as the pointer size of the platform (`16 bits` on the Uno).